Permanent residence titles

 If you have had a temporary residence title (residence permit or EU Blue Card) for several years, you may be able to obtain a permanent residence title.The following are permanent residence titles:

-- Settlement permit = Niederlassungserlaubnis (with various legal bases)
+- Permanent settlement permit = Niederlassungserlaubnis (with various legal bases)

 - EU long-term residence permit = Erlaubnis zum Daueraufenthalt-EU (pursuant to Section 9a of the German Residence Act (Aufenthaltsgesetz))

 - All forms of economic activity are permitted

 - It is not subject to any time limits or geographical restrictions

 Overview of the different types of permanent settlement permits (Niederlassungserlaubnisse)

 Permanent settlement permits are issued in line with various requirements and legal bases.
 It depends which temporary residence title you currently have.

 - Permanent settlement permit for persons recognized as entitled to asylum and recognized refugees

 - Permanent settlement permit for qualified skilled workers